Learning Personalized Treatment Decisions in Precision Medicine: Disentangling Treatment Assignment Bias in Counterfactual Outcome Prediction and Biomarker Identification: Results

 \paragraph{POs \& Treatment Effects.} The second row in Figures \ref{fig:crispr},\ref{fig:tcga}, and \ref{fig:drug}, respectively, depicts how well the baseline model TARNet can predict potential outcomes and treatment effects.
 The results show that the bias for a certain outcome comes with improved factual prediction but worse counterfactual prediction.
 If there is no outcome bias, there is little to no effect on prediction performance.
-Similarly, we can see, that the degradation of performance in treatment effect prediction, evaluated using the PEHE, correlates with the degree of treatment effect bias.
+Similarly, we can see, that the degradation of performance in treatment effect prediction (PEHE) correlates with the degree of treatment effect bias.
 This behavior is consistent across all datasets and supports the observation, that an irrelevant violation of the overlap assumption does not necessarily negatively impact prediction, which is a positive message in the context of high-dimensional medical data.
 The factual and counterfactual RMSE in A-CRISPR also nicely demonstrate the effects of the covariate shift.
 With increasing bias, the support of the factual part of the outcome surface becomes smaller and thereby the variance of its value range is reduced, making it easier to learn.
-The counterfactual part of the outcome surface, however, becomes increasingly under-

-represented in the training data and the model fails to extrapolate correctly to those regions.
-The latter effect tends to be stronger than the former, hence bias generally leads to worse performance.
+The counterfactual part of the outcome surface, however, becomes increasingly underrepresented in the training data and the model fails to extrapolate correctly to those regions.
+The latter effect tends to be stronger, hence bias generally leads to worse performance.
 For the simulated outcomes in AY-TCGA, the factual RMSE does not improve with increasing $\beta$, probably because the outcome surface is easy to learn in the RCT setting.
-The results for the toy examples in \appendixref{apd:toy_examples} also demonstrate an example where outcome and effect bias have different effects for direct vs. indirect learners.
+In \appendixref{apd:toy_examples}, we show also an example where outcome and effect bias have different effects for direct vs. indirect learners.